Olivier Panis: Formula One

 Olivier Panis driving for Toyota at the 2004 United States Grand Prix at Indianapolis, his 150th Grand Prix.

 Panis left for Toyota's racing team in 2003.
 He was signed to drive and provide the second-year team his knowledge, as well as help his new Brazilian teammate, Cristiano da Matta, learn the ropes of F1.
 Early results were an improvement, in part because he handled the new one-lap qualifying well, but the end result wasn't much different from previous seasons, as he was 15th with 6 points.

 Panis remained with Toyota for 2004, his tenth season in Formula One.
 In early October 2004 he announced his intention to retire from racing following the 2004 Japanese Grand Prix; he planned to continue at Toyota as a test driver in 2005 and 2006.
 Before his retirement, he was the oldest active driver in F1 at the age of 37.
-2004 saw him again score only 6 points, before being replaced for Brazil by his Brazilian teammate test driver Ricardo Zonta.
+2004 saw him again score only six points, before being replaced for Brazil by his Brazilian teammate test driver Ricardo Zonta.

-He was the nominated third driver for Toyota in France in 2005, but this was the last time he participated competitively at a Grand Prix weekend.
+Panis was the nominated third driver for Toyota in France in 2005, but this was the last time he participated competitively at a Grand Prix weekend.
 On 18 September 2006, Panis announced his complete retirement from F1 in order to race in other disciplines.
 His final outing as a Formula 1 test driver took place at Jerez, Spain on 14 December 2006.

 Panis was highly regarded for his racecraft.
 He was also considered by the likes of Häkkinen, who was particularly upset when Panis left the McLaren testing team to return to full-time driving, to be one of the best test-drivers in the field.

 Sports cars

 Panis driving for Oreca at the 2010 1000 km of Spa.

-He returned to racing in 2008 with the Oreca Courage team in the Le Mans Series.
+Panis returned to racing in 2008 with the Oreca Courage team in the Le Mans Series.
 He has also worked as a consultant for the French A1 Grand Prix team and participated in the Andros Trophy ice race.
 He had an appearance in an episode of Top Gear, facing the team in an ice race, where he was jokingly referred to in the intro as 'France's second-best racing driver', presumably to Alain Prost.

-In 2016 Panis formed his own sports car racing team, Panis Barthez Competition, alongside professional footballer turned racing driver Fabien Barthez.
+In 2016, Panis formed his own sports car racing team, Panis Barthez Compétition, alongside professional footballer turned racing driver Fabien Barthez.
 The pair entered cars in the European Le Mans Series and the Blancpain GT Series, overseen by Tech 1 Racing, before Barthez stepped down at the end of 2019.
 Panis Racing subsequently picked up two consecutive podiums in the LMP2 class of the 24 Hours of Le Mans, in 2020 and 2021.
-TDS Racing took over from Tech 1 as operational partner in 2024, a year that also saw the team strike a sponsorship deal with Marc VDS.
+TDS Racing took over from Tech 1 as operational partner in 2024, a year that also saw the team strike a sponsorship deal with Marc VDS, one that yielded Panis its first major title: the 2025 ELMS LMP2 crown.
+VDS then made way for Forestier Racing in 2026.